ldtteam/MinecoloniesWiki/source/workers/baker.md

   </div>
 </div>

-Welcome to the Baker’s Information Site.

-The Baker is an important part of the food production part of the your Colony.
-The baker will craft bread, cake, pie and make cookies to provide for your workers.
-The baker will be making bread in the furnace, provided that the [Deliveryman](../workers/deliveryman) (or yourself) give it all the wheat to do it.
-The Baker will also craft a cake, pie or cookies if you provide it with the appropriate ingredients.
+The Baker is an important part of the food production of your colony.
+The Baker will craft bread, cakes, pies, and/or cookies to provide for your workers, if they have the needed ingredients.
+The Baker will bake bread in the furnace and will bake cakes, pies, and cookies in a crafting table.

-Click here for full information about the [Baker's hut](../buildings/bakery) block and using your [Building Tool](../items/buildingtool).
-Once the hut is placed, the Baker will be automatically assigned (or you can manually assign one with the best [Traits](../systems/workerinfo) for a Baker if you changed this in the setting tab in the [Town Hall's GUI](../../source/buildings/townhall).

-You now officially have a Baker, **CONGRATULATIONS!**